sjskdas/aText/README.md

 - Requirements: Java 1.8 installed, packages py4j and requests, 350MB of space in the Python package directory.
 - Download data files from the githb repository: https://github.com/sjskdas/aText

-For any further query or clarification or to obtain the full package, please contact at atext@machineanalytics.com.
+For any further query or clarification or to obtain the other functions of the package, please contact at atext@machineanalytics.com.
 For details of the popular algorithms in aText, please consult the book Computational Business Analytics by Dr. Subrata Das, published by Chapman & Hall/CRC Press, 2014.